 The Mountains of Maine: Skiing in the Pine Tree State

-Created by the New England Ski Museum at Franconia Notch, N.H., this exhibition features some 60 photographs and artwork with text and captions drawn from the collections of the NESM, with considerable assistance provided by the Ski Museum of Maine — instrumental in securing the display for MBHS and which has loaned a number of posters and artifacts to augment the photographs.
+Created by the New England Ski Museum and recently transferred to Ski Museum of Maine ownership in memory of John Christie–legendary ski racer, former general manager of Sugarloaf, and member of the Maine Ski Hall of Fame–this exhibition features some 60 photographs and artwork with text and captions drawn from the collections of the NESM, with considerable assistance provided by the Ski Museum of Maine.